experientials/ziloo/Hardware/909/BRIDGE_BOARD_909.md

 A minimal version of this setup should be placed on the 909 to handle power.
 I.E. No TUSB1044

+The 10 pin power connector can be used to test the chipset and USB devices attached.

 #### Handling USB Connectors